 Again using food as the fulcrum of her narrative, Abu-Jaber’s next book—the culinary memoir The Language of Baklava—chronicles her own experiences growing up in a food-obsessed Arab-American family during the 1970s and 80s.
 O, The Oprah Magazine called The Language of Baklava “a fascinating memoir of confused exile, great food, and home truths” that explores the rootlessness and constant pressures of assimilation.
 Each chapter of the memoir is developed around one of her father’s traditional Middle Eastern recipes.
 Entertainment Weekly described The Language of Baklava as “a feast of words and images from [Abu-Jaber’s] Arab-American experience… [she] recounts a textured immigrant tale filled with heartfelt dishes… rich, dense, and flavorful.”

 Abu-Jaber received her MA from the University of Windsor, where she studied with Joyce Carol Oates.
 She later attended SUNY-Binghamton for her PhD.
-She has taught creative writing, film studies, and contemporary literature at a number of universities, including the University of Nebraska, the University of Michigan, the University of Oregon, UCLA, Portland State University, and the University of Miami.
+She has taught creative writing, film studies, and contemporary literature at the University of Nebraska, the University of Michigan, the University of Oregon, UCLA, Portland State University, and the University of Miami.

-Her stories, editorials, and reviews of films, food, and books have appeared in literary publications as well as in the popular press, including Ploughshares, North American Review, Kenyon Review, Story, Good Housekeeping, Ms., Salon, Vogue, Gourmet, The New York Times, The Nation, The Washington Post, and the Los Angeles Times.
+Her stories, editorials, and reviews have appeared in Ploughshares, North American Review, Kenyon Review, Story, Good Housekeeping, Ms., Salon, Vogue, Gourmet, The New York Times, The Nation, The Washington Post, and The Los Angeles Times.
 She is frequently featured on National Public Radio and wrote and produced an hour-long personal documentary for NPR entitled The Language of Peace.